CarloLucibello/Tsunami.jl/docs/src/index.md

 that helps you focus and organize the relevant part of your code while removing the boilerplate.

-Tsunami  is built on top of [Flux.jl](https://github.com/FluxML/Flux.jl) and it is heavily inspired by [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
+Tsunami is built on top of [Flux.jl](https://github.com/FluxML/Flux.jl) and is heavily inspired by [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/).

 ## Installation